tabler:menu-2

 Debt Relief in Florida

 Florida is one of the fastest-growing states in the country, and that growth has brought rising costs that catch many residents off guard.
-The average Floridian carries approximately $7,548 in credit card debt — well above the national average.
+The average Floridian carries $7,548 in credit card debt per consumer — roughly 15% above the national average of $6,580.
 Between soaring insurance premiums (homeowner's and auto), increasing property taxes, and a cost of living that's climbed significantly in the post-pandemic migration boom, many Florida residents find themselves relying on credit cards to bridge the gap between income and expenses.
 Add in the fact that Florida has one of the highest rates of medical debt in the country, and the picture gets even more challenging.

 If you're a Florida resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.